trustwallet/wallet-core/README.md

 # Community

-There are a few community-maintained projects that extend Wallet Core to a few other platforms and languages.
+There are a few community-maintained projects that extend Wallet Core to some additional platforms and languages.
 Note this is not an endorsement, please do your own research before using them:

 - Flutter binding https://github.com/weishirongzhen/flutter_trust_wallet_core
 - Python binding https://github.com/phuang/wallet-core-python